-1. Consumers enjoy commodities at relatively low prices due to competition among firms.
+1. Consumers enjoy commodities at relatively low prices.
+This is due to competition among firms as well as producing goods which are close substitutes.

-2. It leads to production of a wide variety of commodities due to product differentiation, which improves consumer's choice and preference.
+2. It leads to production of a wide variety of commodities.
+This is due to product differentiation, which improves consumers choice and preference.

-- 3. It leads to production of better quality products due to competition among firms. - 4.
-It leads to high output of products due to existence of many firms in the industry. - 5.
-Monopolistic firms provide employment opportunities, which improve on peoples' welfare. - 6.
-Monopolistic firms contribute revenue to the government through taxation on abnormal profits. - 7.
-Monopolistic competition promotes inventions and innovations through product development.
+3. It leads to production of better quality products.
+This is due to competition among firms which encourages efficiency in production.

+4. It leads to high output of products.
+This is due to existence of many firms in the industry.

+5. Monopolistic firms provide employment opportunities.
+This is due high freedom of entry of many firms which provide jobs and which improve on peoples welfare.

+6. Monopolistic firms contribute revenue to the government.
+This is through taxation on abnormal profits of many firms.

+7. Monopolistic competition promotes inventions and innovations.
+This is through product development.

-- 8. Abnormal profits earned by firms in the short-run can be used for expansion. - 9.
-Persuasive advertisement enables firms to expand markets for their products
+8. Abnormal profits earned by firms in the short-run can be used for expansion.

+9. Persuasive advertisement enables firms to expand markets for their products